top of page

 Ben was called to the Bar in 2021 and joined Chambers in 2024, following the successful completion of his pupillage under the supervision of John Ryan and Clare Wilks respectively.

 Ben has dealt with a wide range of offences, including drugs, violence, and sexual offences.
-He is currently a CPS grade 1 prosecutor.
+He is currently a CPS grade 2 prosecutor.

 Ben has developed a strong practice in regulatory law.
-His work with the Local Authorities ranges from initial disclosure, case management, through to prosecutions and providing written advice.
+His work with the Local Authorities and government agencies ranges from initial disclosure, case management, through to prosecutions and providing written advice.
 His practice area includes welfare matters, animal welfare, environmental offences, licencing, and educational matters.
 Ben also defends on behalf of individuals in all regulatory matters, including prosecutions brought by Companies House and taxi licence appeals.

 Ben has also developed a strong practice in professional discipline, regularly appearing as a case presenter on behalf of the Nursing and Midwifery Council in multi-week hearings before the Fitness to Practice committee, as well as interim order hearings and substantive order review hearings.